An L.A. Bath Remodel Reveals a Wet Room-style Vibe

 - Homeowner’s quote: “Sweeten’s consultation phone call let me bring all my bids and talk them through with a trusted partner,” Liz said.
 “Sweeten helped me understand how to compare different line items, to think through what could be missing, and come up with clarifying questions to ask.”

-“After” photos by Madeline Tolle for Sweeten.
+“After” photos by Madeline Tolle.
 Stylist: Emily Bowser.

 Turn a must-do gut reno into a custom primary bath remodel